 Join the Antimicrobial Resistance Fighter Coalition, a community united by the common goal of combating the global threat of AMR.
 Participants express their commitment by declaring “I’m a resistance fighter” and describing how they are taking personal responsibility to combat AMR.
 Share your story.
 Learn more.

 Antimicrobial resistance (including antibiotic resistance) is one of the most urgent public health challenges of our time.
-A collaborative global approach is necessary, and Canada must engage.
+A global response is necessary.

 Production of this website has been made possible through a financial contribution from the Public Health Agency of Canada.
 The views expressed herein do not necessarily represent the views of the Agency.